Ice Age (2002 film): Sequels

-Following the release of the film, several sequels have followed.
-Ice Age: The Meltdown, the first sequel, was released in March 2006, following the main characters trying to escape a massive flooding due to global warming, as well as Manny's concern over whether or not his species is going extinct.
-A third installment, Ice Age: Dawn of the Dinosaurs, was released in 2009, followed by a fourth film, Ice Age: Continental Drift, in 2012, and a fifth installment, Ice Age: Collision Course, in 2016.
+Ice Age: The Meltdown, the first sequel, was released in 2006.
+A third film, Ice Age: Dawn of the Dinosaurs, was released in 2009, followed by a fourth film, Ice Age: Continental Drift, in 2012, and a fifth film, Ice Age: Collision Course, in 2016.
 A sixth film, Ice Age: Boiling Point is set for release on February 5, 2027.
+While failing to match the critical favor of the original film, most of the sequels have performed well commercially.

 With the release of Collision Course, the Ice Age series became the first computer-animated movie franchise to house five theatrical installments, not including spinoffs.

 Following Disney's purchase of 20th Century Fox in 2019 and the closure of Blue Sky Studios in 2021, a spin-off film titled The Ice Age Adventures of Buck Wild and produced by Walt Disney Pictures was released directly to streaming on Disney+ in 2022.